brownplt/LTLTutor/README.md

 - To scale to a certain number of dynos: heroku ps:scale web=<n> --app ltltutor

 - [] Currently, Heroku deployment isn't working because of SPOT installation
+  - May have to use either the Conda buildpack: https://github.com/heroku-python/conda-buildpack
+  - Or the APT buildpack: https://github.com/heroku/heroku-buildpack-apt

 ## Re-Generating Parser from ANTLR